-Before we hit the key points, I want to add some relevant notes.
-We’ve read a lot of posts saying Ireland is a key IoT development location because it is a base for US tech multinationals that do IoT (correlation, not causation).
+We’ve read a lot of posts saying Ireland is a big IoT development location because it is loaded with US tech multinationals that do IoT (correlation, not causation).
 This is “cart before the horse thinking.”
-Multinationals are in Ireland for tax purposes, to hold a nearshore footprint in Europe and sell services.
-A mid sized company looking for IoT hardware or development work does not have the bargaining power to extract customization from Google or Microsoft.
+Multinationals are in Ireland for tax purposes, to hold a nearshore footprint in Europe and sell service contracts.

 - Telic.de (Germany)